temporal-community/workshop-cicd-k8s-deployment/docs/demo2-guide.md

 - Check that workflow is still running (not completed)
 - Verify signal name matches ("approval")

-### Deployment Simulation
+### Real Kubernetes Deployments
-- Activities simulate deployments (no real K8s interaction)
+- Activities now perform actual Kubernetes deployments using kubectl
-- In production, replace with actual K8s client calls
-- Add your registry URL for real container pushes
+- Creates real deployments and services in the cluster
+- Returns actual service URLs (LoadBalancer or NodePort)
+- Requires kubectl access to your cluster

 ### Activity Timeouts
 - Default timeout is 10 minutes per activity